Keerthana2277/PREDICTIVE-ANALYSIS-OF-BANK-MARKETING-CAMPAIGN-EFFECTIVENESS/README.md

 - Develop targeted offers for customers with stable financial backgrounds
 - Use data-driven customer segmentation to improve future campaign success

 Conclusion

+This project demonstrates how Python and data visualization techniques can be used to analyze bank marketing data effectively.
+The analysis identified important customer patterns, high-conversion customer groups, and the most effective communication methods.
+These insights can help improve future marketing strategies and customer targeting.

+Conclusion